 Special considerations: Bring your own home cybersecurity hygiene

 The COVID-19 pandemic created dramatic shifts in volumes of remote workers and thrust the need for bringing cybersecurity hygiene into the 21st century into sharp focus.
-Keeping corporate assets safe amid the enterprise's widely expanded boundary into every employee's home has proven difficult for security teams to say the least.
+Keeping corporate assets safe amid the enterprise's widely expanded boundary into every employee's home proved difficult for security teams to say the least.

 Special considerations: Cloud cybersecurity hygiene

-To keep employees and employers safe in the cloud, there are some key cybersecurity hygiene best practices to follow:
+To keep employees and employers safe in the cloud, follow these key cloud cybersecurity hygiene best practices:

 - Create a cloud usage and security policy.
 Spell out the dos and don'ts of what is accepted cloud use and what is not.
 For instance, an enterprise might use OneDrive for document sharing, but given the widespread use of BYOD and device sharing that Google Drive and Box offer, it is likely these services might be preferred by employees.
-Admins should acknowledge that user preference is key but take a stance on cloud app use from a security perspective and provide short, engaging training on how to use the cloud for secure data sharing.
+Admins should acknowledge that user preference is key but take a stance on cloud app use from a security perspective.
+They should also provide short, engaging training on how to use the cloud for secure data sharing.

 - Be mindful when giving document and shared folder access rights to co-workers, partners, etc.